OfW launched: Aug 2018 Members: 4284

 Community organiser with vast experience in civil society and in building the Rise Mzansi movement and party.

-Suzanne Solomon, Director
+Suzanne Solomon, Organiser & Director

 Civil society veteran with experience across a broad range of areas from strengthening organisations, autism support, muscular dystrophy and mental health.